forkachild/MCP23017-ESP8266-Miniature-Driver/README.md

 Configuration uses a few function calls

+	#include "mcp.h"

     mcpInit();

     //Set pin mode to input or output, individual bits can be ORed

     mcpSetPinmode(MCP_PORTA, MCP_OUTPUT);
     mcpSetPinmode(MCP_PORTB, 0x0E);

-    Configure internal pullups (for input modes only), individual bits can be ORed
+    //Configure internal pullups (for input modes only), individual bits can be ORed

     mcpSetPullups(MCP_PORTB, MCP_PULL_HIGH);

-    Input polarity can be changed, and yet again individual bits can be ORed
+    //Input polarity can be changed, and yet again individual bits can be ORed

     mcpSetInputPolarity(MCP_PORTA, MCP_IPOL_INVERTED);